Hermeticpoet/BookClub-Milestone3/README.md

 I will stick with the local folder storage and come back to the set up of S3 at a later date.

+### Features Left to Implement

+I had originally began building an 'add_publisher' page with its corresponding routes and classes but time constraints have meant that I have not been able to do so at this moment.
+This is something that I will look to implement at a future date.

+The avg_ratings is a nice enough points score but I would possibly look at making this a checkbox type feature that user can select or choose a specific icon for a more visual affect.
+This is not certain as the current style is more in keeping with the sleek minimalist, librarian-esque UI of the application.

+Although I had never really intended to create any kind of Blog Post, review section, I have thought about a basic summary or more in keeping with the essence of the application, a referencing summary, rather than a standard review.

 #### Credits

 Assistance for this project was provided by Code Institute tutor Michael.
 I also